Has Remote Work Turned You Into a Micromanager?

 4. You expect your team to follow a strict schedule

 You always expect your team to create and follow a very strict work schedule with little room for flexibility.
 Even though team members work from different locations and time zones, you expect them to work the same number of 9-5 hours so that it’s easier for you to monitor them.
-You also insist on them taking approximately the same breaks, even though it may be impractical for many of your team members working from home to take lunch/coffee breaks at a fixed time every day.
+You also insist on them taking approximately the same breaks, even though it may be impractical for many of your team members working from home (WFH Meaning) to take lunch/coffee breaks at a fixed time every day.

 Monitoring vs empowering teams in achieving their goals